Super-Protocol/docs/docs/marketplace/guides/publish-offer.md

 :::

-2.3.
+1.3.
 Click the **Create Offer** button.
 Do not close the window until the upload is complete.
+This may take a few minutes.

 ## 3. Open the Offer Builder